improbable-eng/phtree-cpp/README.md

 5) **Use a different data converter**.
 The default converter of the PH-Tree results in a reasonably fast index.
 Its biggest advantage is that it provides lossless conversion from floating point coordinates to PH-Tree coordinates (integers) and back to floating point coordinates.
-    * The `ConverterMultiply` is a lossy converter but it tends to give 10% or more better performance.
+    * The `ConverterMultiply` is a lossy converter but it tends to improve performance by 10% or more.
 This is not caused by faster operation in the converter itself but by a more compact tree shape.
 The example shows how to use a converter that multiplies coordinates by 100'000, thus preserving roughly 5 fractional digits: